braillerap/DesktopBrailleRAP/README.md

 ## Contributing

 ### Translation
 If you need the software in your locale language, we will be happy to add a new translation.
-Translation files are hosted on codeberg and can be updated by anyone [weblate host on codeberg](https://translate.codeberg.org/projects/desktopbraillerap_translate/ihm/) for more information.
+Translation files are hosted on codeberg community translation platform and can be updated by anyone [weblate host on codeberg](https://translate.codeberg.org/projects/desktopbraillerap_translate/ihm/) for more information.

 ### Code and features
 Feel free to open issues or pull requests !
 We will be happy to review and merge your changes.
 BTW we have a great focus on accessibility and user friendly design.